-Police have more than one confession in the case, according to Robert Parker, director of the Miami-Dade Police Department.
+Police have more than one confession in the case and the individuals will be charged with murder, said Robert Parker, director of the Miami-Dade Police Department.

-The men knew Taylor lived at the house, said Parker, who added that additional arrests were possible.
+The men knew Taylor lived at the house, Parker said.

 At 1:45 a.m.
 Monday, Taylor's girlfriend, Jackie Garcia, called 911 and said someone had been shot.